OpenSourceBrain/MouseLightShowcase/NeuroML2/README.md

 The script to perform the transformation of the downloaded JSON files is [here](https://github.com/OpenSourceBrain/MouseLightShowcase/blob/master/JSON/export.py).

+**NOTE: cells have been given a spherical soma for visualisation purposes.
+However, no soma has been reconstructed from the original cells.**

 The cells which have been converted include: